Trump Decided to Release the Memo Because People on TV Told Him To: Reports

-As he was exiting the House Chamber after the State of the Union, President Trump was approached by a Republican congressman who urged him to “release the memo.”
-“Oh, don’t worry, 100 percent,” Trump said of the four-page document drafted by House Intelligence Committee Chairman Devin Nunes’s staff.
-Now the Washington Post reports that Trump did not actually read the memo until Wednesday afternoon, nearly a full day later.
+As he was exiting the House chamber after the State of the Union, President Trump was approached by a Republican congressman who urged him to “release the memo.”
+“Oh, don’t worry, 100 percent,” Trump said of the four-page document drafted by House Intelligence Committee chairman Devin Nunes’s staff.
+Now, the Washington Post reports that Trump did not actually read the memo until Wednesday afternoon, nearly a full day later.

 So, how did the president know that the document — which purportedly paints an inaccurate picture of anti-Trump bias in the FBI — should be released, despite the objections of Justice Department officials and many of his own advisers?
 He’d already learned all he needed to know from his friends at Fox News, and interviews with various GOP lawmakers and pundits on other cable news outlets.

-Trump was only vaguely aware of the memo when Republican Representatives Jim Jordan and Mark Meadows raised the possibility of declassifying it during a January 18 phone call, according to the Post.
+Trump was only vaguely aware of the memo when Republican representatives Jim Jordan and Mark Meadows raised the possibility of declassifying it during a January 18 phone call, according to the Post.
 That discussion was mostly focused on the impending government shutdown, but the memo piqued his interest.
 By January 22, he’d been briefed on the House Intelligence Committee’s process for declassification.

 White House officials were determined to at least pretend that they were seriously considering whether the document should remain classified, partly to placate intelligence officials, and partly to ensure that Congress would take the blame if it turned out to be, as one White House official put it, “a dud.”